DC 5284Musculoskeletal System38 CFR § 4.71a

 A 10% rating requires: Moderate.
 A 30% rating requires: Severe.
 The difference typically reflects the frequency, severity, or functional impact of the condition as documented in medical records and C&P examination findings.

-What evidence do I need to establish service connection for Foot injuries, other?
+What evidence supports a higher rating for Foot injuries, other?

 Which conditions are commonly secondary to Foot injuries, other?